solarillion/ArduinoBasics/Assignment 3.md

 ## Task 2

 Write a program to vary the brightness of an LED using a transistor as an interface.
 The range of brightness should be divided into 5 levels.
-The user can input either 'one', two', ..., 'five' to get the brightness of the corresponding levels.
+The user can input either `one`, `two`, ..., `five`to get the brightness of the corresponding levels.
 If the maximum brightness is 100, each level should be 20.
-If the user enters ‘three’, the brightness should be corresponding to level three, that is, 60.
+If the user enters `three`, the brightness should be corresponding to level three, that is, 60.